 (AP) An Ohio school employee tampered with evidence beginning on the night of an alcohol-fueled party last year after which two high school football players raped a 16-year-old girl, according to an indictment released Tuesday.

-William Rhinaman, an information technology employee at Steubenville City Schools, also has been charged with obstructing justice, obstructing official business and perjury.
+William Rhinaman, technology director at Steubenville City Schools, also was charged with obstructing justice, obstructing official business and perjury.

 The indictment released by the Ohio attorney general's office alleges Rhinaman tried to alter or conceal evidence from Aug.
 11, 2012, through April 25.
 Two Steubenville High School football players were convicted of raping the West Virginia girl after the party that began the night of Aug.
 11, 2012.